decentralized-identity/didcomm-messaging/routing.md

 * Because of security and privacy goals, DIDComm routing must impose careful limits on how and to what degree intermediate nodes are trusted.

 * Because DIDComm aims to be transport-independent, its routing model must be carefully decoupled from  strong assumptions about networking.
 In particular, DIDComm routing cannot make broad-brush assumptions that:
-    * A route will use only a single transport.
+    * A given route will use only a single transport.
     * Transport mechanisms will provide any security benefits.
     * The identity and connectivity for every hop in a route will be known by any party at the time a message is sent.
     * The route from sender to recipient will be similar in hop identity, hop count, or transport mix to a complementary route from recipient back to sender.